The ISO 27001 Implementation Phase Key Steps

 Evaluate Training Effectiveness & Adjust

-Over time, collect evidence of the effectiveness of your training using assessments, quizzes, and feedback forms to evaluate the effectiveness of the training sessions.
+Over time, collect evidence of the effectiveness of your training by using assessments, quizzes, and feedback forms to evaluate the training sessions.
 This helps to ensure that the training objectives are met and that employees have understood the content.

 Maintain Training Documentation